ThisisJOY/LiveChat/README.md

 Step 2: cd to the cloned repo:

-Step 3: Install the Application with npm install

-Step 4: npm install && react-native link
+Step 3: npm install && react-native link

 # How to Run ▶️